avadae/programming4/slides/observer_eventqueue/observer_eventqueue.md

 }
 ```
 - This is exactly what events are in C#
-- And UnityEvent in Unity
+- This is exactly what UnityEvents are in Unity
+- This is exactly what multicast delegates are in Unreal
 - Java has a similar system and even an Observer and Observable class.

 ---